Blog

 Also, be explicit about whether an applicant can use transferable skills.
 State whether they can work remotely.
 Don’t forget to mention the compensation range so that you’re transparent about the remuneration.

 By providing all pertinent details about the listing, you can already narrow down the candidates to those who are truly interested and qualified.
+You can also use the relevant information to actively hunt for passive candidates using people and email finder tools.

 Do: Understand Immigration Law